christrees/tivo/README.md

 Hello Larry

 This is Chris Trees (the guy who bought the old TIVO's).
 We got two of them registered to Steve last June.
-We were hooking up the other two and called in to Tivo to change them and Tivo said they 'require' a service request code from you before they move them to Steve's Tivo account.
+We were hooking up the other two and called in to Tivo to change them and Tivo says now they 'require' a service request code from you before they move them to Steve's Tivo account.

 - Call TiVo Customer Support 877.367.8486
-- Ask the AI to talk to an Agent to Transfer
+- Ask the AI to talk to an Agent
+  - REASON: Transfer ownership of Tivo
-- Get an authorization case number for the following TiVo
+- Get an authorization case number for the following TiVos
   - TiVo Premiere XL4 758-2011-904C-E08D
   - TiVo Premiere XL4 758-2001-9031-9D03
 - Text the case number here please